Darkwoods: Public access

 Hikers at Darkwoods, BC (Photo by NCC)

 Darkwoods has a long history of use by local communities.
-Since the 1960s, the public has been allowed limited access to the property with a permit, and NCC is happy to continue that tradition and even expand those opportunities.
+Since the 1960s, the public has been allowed limited access to the property with a permit, and we are happy to continue that tradition and even expand those opportunities.
 At the same time, the land cannot support all uses, at all times, in all places and retain its special character.
 Some reasonable limits are required.

 When you can visit

 Darkwoods is an unmaintained wilderness area open to the public from July through September.
-Permits are required for entry and no camping is allowed.
+Snow on the mountain passes into Darkwoods typically closes roads from October to June.
+Permits are required for entry, and no camping is allowed.

-All roads require 4WD vehicles, and due to industrial truck activity on the roads during the work week, recreational truck access is allowed only on weekends on the main roads.
+All roads require 4WD vehicles, and due to industrial truck activity on the roads during the work week, a forestry radio with the Resource Roads channels programmed in is required.
+A radio is also recommended for recreational truck access on weekends.

-The use of off-road vehicles, the building of fires, trapping and cutting of firewood on the property are prohibited.
-Dogs are permitted but be must kept under control at all times.
-It is recommended that dogs be kept on leash to protect them and you from bear attacks.
+The use of off-road vehicles, snowmobiles, building of fires, trapping and cutting of firewood on the property is prohibited.
+Dogs are permitted, but be must kept under control at all times.
+It is recommended that dogs be kept on leash to protect them and you from dangerous encounters with wildlife, such as bears and cougars.

-Trails: There are very few trails on Darkwoods so hiking often requires route finding in challenging terrain.
+Trails: There are no marked trails on Darkwoods, so hiking requires route finding in challenging terrain.

 Hike difficulty: moderate to difficult